 Unpublished workshops are all workshops that do not meet the criteria to be published.

 Published workshops will show up on the Software Carpentry, Data Carpentry, or Library Carpentry website, depending on how they are tagged.

 Adding a New Organisation

-If the site name is not already in AMY, add a new one by selecting “New Organization.”
+If the site name is not already in AMY, add a new one by selecting “New Organisation.”
 Do not enter http:// or any slashes in the domain name.